Sound Body, Sound Mind

 Make sure your parent is eating a balanced diet.
-Accompany him or her to the market to guide shopping choices, teach how to read labels, and discuss the importance of all the food groups, vitamins, fiber, and calcium.
+Accompany them to the market to guide shopping choices, teach how to read labels, and discuss the importance of all the food groups, vitamins, fiber, and calcium.

 ID jewelry with pertinent medical alert and contact information should be worn by all older adults.
 There is a huge variety of bracelets, pendants, and even watchbands available.
 One company that sells them is American Medical Identifications.

-Know your mother's baseline -- what's "normal" for her.
+Know your mother's baseline -- what's "normal" for them.
 Some older adults have a lower normal body temperature than 98.6 degrees Farenheit, and others have had chronic problems throughout their lives.
 Be familiar with Mom's "default setting," and be aware of changes.
 Know that baselines change as a person ages.
-If, for instance, she goes through surgery, chances are she will come out of it with a new baseline.
+If, for instance, they go through surgery, chances are they will come out of it with a new baseline.

 Know your loved one's complete medical history and keep a record of it to be taken to doctor's appointments and checked often.
 Just as important is to know your own medical history, in case genetic issues arise or transplants or transfusions become necessary.